 My app is running into issues while deploying

-Check the terminal on the right side of the screen to see the logs.
+Check your Cloud logs by clicking on the "Manage app" expander in the bottom right corner of your screen.
 Often the trouble is due to a dependency not being declared.
 See here for more information on dependency management.

-If that's not the issue, then please send your Streamlit contact the logs and warning you are seeing and we'll help get you sorted!
+If that's not the issue, then please send the logs and warning you are seeing to our Community forum and we'll help get you sorted!

 My app is hitting resource limits / my app is running very slowly